adamboy7/DSUwU/README.md

 Slots beyond 4 are non‑standard but can be enabled by providing `--controller5-script`, `--controller6-script`, etc. (Most clients seem to tolerate up to 8 controllers, unless you're willing to make your own client).
 Passing `None` as the script path (any case) keeps the slot disconnected, without running creating any aditional threads.
-Using `idle` instead (any case) marks the slot as connected and initilises a controller object, without creating any aditional threads.
+Using `idle` instead (any case) marks the slot as connected and initializes a controller object, without creating any aditional threads.
 Scripts can read and write to other slots (at a small risk of input race conditions), accessing a non-existent slot will automatically create it.

 ## Running the viewer